efemkay/obsidian-modular-css-layout/README.md

 This snippet provides you the following features:
 - Image gallery using callout by specifying the callout-metadata `gallery` e.g. `> [!NOTE|gallery]`
 - Image gallery using YAML/frontmatter .`cssClass: image-gallery`
+- Image and Mermaid Diagram Controls
 	- Dimension control for images in bullet list
 	- Image Zoom
+	- Mermaid Scale and Zoom

 ## Support Me